vthriller/malo/README.md

 Malo is not currently present in PyPI, so you'll need to clone this repository first.

 ```
+make # this will fetch js dependencies; no npm required!
 python3 -m pip install . --user
 ```